JabRef/jabref/docs/decisions/0033-store-chats-in-mvstore.md

 * Good, because cross-platform
 * Good, because widely used and accepted, so there are lots of libraries for JSON format
 * Good, because it is even possible to reuse the chats file for other purposes
+* Good, because has potential for being mergeable by external tooling
 * Bad, because too verbose (meaning the file size could be much smaller)

 ### MVStore